niclan/docker-registry-ops/README.md

 - Someone saved space by deleting old files in the registry directory structure.
 The tags will often still be listed but it's impossible to get manifests or to delete things to get rid of them.
+- Layers going missing.
+This is sometimes fixed by restarting the registry.
+Sometimes it can be fixed by doing "docker rmi" on the tag and then re-uploading the tag from somewhere it's cached.

 ### Inside the docker container

 Some relatively simple programs running inside the container in the